Are you wondering if you should install plugins that aren’t tested with your current version of WordPress?

 If the developer is actively updating the plugin, then it usually means the plugin is high quality and safe to use on your WordPress website.

-On the other hand, if a plugin hasn’t been updated in more than two years, then this often means the plugin has been abandoned.
+On the other hand, if a plugin hasn’t been updated in more than two years, then this often means that it has been abandoned.
 In that case, you shouldn’t install the plugin since the developer is not actively maintaining it.

 You can also click on the ‘Reviews’ tab to see other opinions and any complaints about it being incompatible.